-- Do not travel to Iraq because of the extremely dangerous and volatile security situation and the high threat of terrorist attack.
-If you're in Iraq, including in the Kurdish region, depart immediately.
+Do not travel to Iraq because of the extremely dangerous and volatile security situation and the high threat of terrorist attack.
+If you're in Iraq, including the Kurdistan Region of Iraq, depart immediately.

-- Armed opposition groups are active in many parts of Iraq, including in the Kurdish region.
+- Armed opposition groups are active in many parts of Iraq, including in the Kurdistan Region of Iraq.
 The situation could deteriorate further with little warning.
-The US-led coalition, including Australia, continues to conduct targeted airstrikes against militants in Iraq.
+See

-- Australians risk prosecution under Australian law if they engage in a hostile activity in a foreign country, or enter a foreign country with the intention of engaging in a hostile activity, you could be prosecuted in Australia.
+- If you engage in a hostile activity in Iraq, or you enter Iraq with the intention of engaging in a hostile activity, you could be prosecuted in Australia.
 See

 Entry and exit